tawibox/txmaya/README.md

 # txmaya

-__txmaya__ is a collection of maya tools to help artists to enhance their productivity.
-Still keep updating.
+__txmaya__ is a collection of maya tools in hopes of enhancing 3D artists' productivity.
+The collection will keep expanding.

 ## Installation